jw-cunningham/appetizers/README.md

 # appetizers
-A repo dedicated to code I am willing to share with the public
+A repo dedicated to code I am willing to share with the public.
+Bon Appétit!